Semester: Spring 2016 with travel in the first two weeks of July

 Description: This cross-listed course will explore the role that Oxford, England has played in the intellectual, literary, philosophical, and religious history of the Anglo-world.
 From the origins of Oxford — one of the first European universities of the 12th century — we find a tradition of philosophical reflection on self, God, the world.
 How does a place serve as a catalyst for philosophical reflection, religious fervor, and creative imagination?
 From Roger Grosseteste, John of Salisbury, John Wyclife, and the Oxford Reformers through Lewis Carroll’s Alice and C.S.
 Lewis’ Narnia, we uncover ideas, fantasies, life and death—all worlds emerging from a small midlands town on a tributary of the Thames.
 We will explore how the microcosm of this university town has given birth to ideas with worldwide influence

 This is our second time offering this class.
-The first time was in 2016 and we look forward to another excellent experience this coming spring semester and summer term.
+The first time was in 2016 and we look forward to another excellent experience in Oxford.

 Dr. J. Blakeley and Dr. W. Turgeon